 The Norwegian Center for Violence and Traumatic Stress Studies, NKVTS, conducts extensive research that examines how people deal with crises, accidents and disasters, and what type of reactions are common after such events, as well as the effect different situations and coping strategies have on quality of life and health.
 The research conducted at NKVTS looks into what factors contributes to improve mental health after serious life events.

 This research encompasses those affected, their family, workplace, and social network.
 The research focuses on how the individual’s sense of competence and interactions with their surroundings either reduces or increases their resilience to the traumatic event.
-Another aspect of research is when and how should aid, both government relief and/or medical assistance, be provided in such a way that enables an individual to feel that they both handle- and are able to resume to their daily life.
+Another aspect of research is when and how aid – both government relief and/or medical assistance – should be provided in such a way that it enables an individual to feel that they both handle- and are able to resume to their daily life.

-Disasters, accidents and terror do not abide to borders and collaboration is therefore essential to utilize the knowledge and experience that others possess.
+Disasters, accidents and terror do not abide to borders.
+Collaboration is therefore essential to utilize the knowledge and experience that others possess.
 Our research team collaborates with other researchers and research groups both at a national and international level.
 Our work has an interdisciplinary approach and investigates crises, accidents and disasters from many different angles using the different viewpoints of the different academic fields.
 Cooperating with those affected and their families helps maintain the perspective of those most in need.